darknuma/darknuma/README.md

 - 📫 How to reach me **numatelly@gmail.com**

 I work on interesting projects:
-- `Nike ETL Marketing Pipeline`; I had the privilege to build a ecommerce marketing pipeline that solves the headache of processing orders
+- `Nike ETL Marketing Pipeline`; I had the privilege to build an e-commerce marketing pipeline that solves the headache of processing orders
-- `NGX Streaming`; Get your near time analysis on Nigeria Srock Exchanges, with this pipeline and anaytics I built
+- `NGX Streaming`; Get your near-time analysis on the Nigerian Stock Exchange, with this pipeline and analytics I built
 - `Ride Pipeline`; Uber done cheaply.
-Look at how I built Uber data archi from scratch
+Look at how I built Uber's data architecture from scratch
-- `Food Delivery`; Solve Food Delivery problem in Nigeria.
-It is damn too slow. check my solution (guess what nothing new)
+- `Food Delivery`; Solve the Food Delivery problem in Nigeria.
+It is damn too slow.
+Check my solution (guess what, nothing new)
-- `Africa DataScrape`; have any Data about Africa at your disposal.
+- `Africa DataScrape`; have any Data about Africa at your disposal?
 Thank me later (lol).
-- and many moree.......................
+- and many more.......................

 - ⚡ Hobbies **